Debit card: Types of debit card systems

 There are currently three ways that debit card transactions are processed: EFTPOS (also known as online debit or PIN debit), offline debit (also known as signature debit), and the Electronic Purse Card System.
-One physical card can include the functions of all three types, so that it can be used in a number of different circumstances.
+One physical card can include the functions of all three types, so it can be used in a number of different circumstances.

-The 5 major debit card networks are UnionPay, American Express, Discover, Mastercard, and Visa.
-Other card networks are STAR, JCB, Pulse etc. There are many types of debit cards, each accepted only within a particular country or region, for example Switch (now: Maestro) and Solo in the United Kingdom, Interac in Canada, Carte Bleue in France, EC electronic cash (formerly Eurocheque) in Germany, Bancomat/PagoBancomat in Italy, UnionPay in China, RuPay in India and EFTPOS cards in Australia and New Zealand.
+The five major debit card networks are UnionPay, American Express, Discover, Mastercard, and Visa.
+Other card networks are STAR, JCB, Pulse, etc. There are many types of debit cards, each accepted only within a particular country or region; for example, Switch (since merged with Maestro) and Solo in the United Kingdom; Interac in Canada; Carte Bleue in France; EC electronic cash (formerly Eurocheque) in Germany; Bancomat/PagoBancomat in Italy; UnionPay in China; RuPay in India; and EFTPOS cards in Australia and New Zealand.
 The need for cross-border compatibility and the advent of the euro recently led to many of these card networks (such as Switzerland's "EC direkt", Austria's "Bankomatkasse", and Switch in the United Kingdom) being re-branded with the internationally recognized Maestro logo, which is part of the Mastercard brand.
-Some debit cards are dual branded with the logo of the (former) national card as well as Maestro (for example, EC cards in Germany, Switch and Solo in the UK, Pinpas cards in the Netherlands, Bancontact cards in Belgium, etc.).
-The use of a debit card system allows operators to package their product more effectively while monitoring customer spending.
+Some debit cards are dual-branded with the logo of the (former) national card as well as Maestro (for example, EC cards in Germany, Switch and Solo in the UK, Pinpas cards in the Netherlands, Bancontact cards in Belgium, etc.).
+The use of a debit card system allows operators to package their products more effectively while monitoring customer spending.

 Online debit system

-Online debit cards require electronic authorization of every transaction and the debits are reflected in the user's account immediately.
+Online debit cards require electronic authorization of every transaction, and the debits are reflected in the user's account immediately.
 The transaction may be additionally secured with the personal identification number (PIN) authentication system; some online cards require such authentication for every transaction, essentially becoming enhanced automatic teller machine (ATM) cards.

 One difficulty with using online debit cards is the necessity of an electronic authorization device at the point of sale (POS) and sometimes also a separate PINpad to enter the PIN, although this is becoming commonplace for all card transactions in many countries.

 Overall, the online debit card is generally viewed as superior to the offline debit card because of its more secure authentication system and live status, which alleviates problems with processing lag on transactions that may only issue online debit cards.
-Some on-line debit systems are using the normal authentication processes of Internet banking to provide real-time online debit transactions.
+Some online debit systems are using the normal authentication processes of Internet banking to provide real-time online debit transactions.